seapagan/poetry-plugin-check-yanked/docs/index.md

 before running any other checks or tests.
 !!! tip

-    There is also a GitHub Action for this plugin that can be run for all pull-requests to ensure that all dependencies are up-to-date and not yanked.
+    There is also a GitHub Action for this plugin that can be run automatically to ensure that all dependencies are up-to-date and not yanked.

 This plugin was written to learn how to write a Poetry plugin and to scratch an itch I had for a tool like this.
 I have more [ideas](todo.md) for features and